-Ronnie Bradford, a former 10-year NFL defensive back who has 12 years of coaching experience in the NFL and collegiately, was named USC’s secondary coach in January of 2016.
+Ronnie Bradford, a former 10-year NFL defensive back who has 13 years of coaching experience in the NFL and collegiately, is in his second season as USC’s secondary coach.
+He joined the Trojan staff in January of 2016.

-Bradford, 45, spent the past 3 seasons (2013-15) as the defensive backs coach and special teams coordinator at Louisiana Tech.
+Before coming to USC, Bradford, 46, spent the previous 3 seasons (2013-15) as the defensive backs coach and special teams coordinator at Louisiana Tech.

 In 2015, Louisiana Tech cornerback Bryson Abraham ranked 14th nationally in passes defended and he scored 4 defensive TDs, while the Bulldogs blocked 4 kicks, seventh best in the nation, and played in the New Orleans Bowl.
 In 2014, Louisiana Tech ranked first nationally in interceptions with 26 and 26th in pass efficiency defense, and also blocked 3 kicks and was 12th in kickoff returns while winning the Conference USA West Division and the Heart of Dallas Bowl.
 In 2013, the Bulldogs were 13th in interceptions with 18 and 30th in pass efficiency defense while also ranking seventh in punt return defense.